uniVocity/shopify/README.md

-# Welcome to the Cardano e-commerce integration project
+# Welcome to the Cardano e-commerce integration project, sponsored by the *_SHOP_* stake pool.

-This project aims to build Cardano integrations with [Shopify](https://www.shopify.com/?ref=univocity) and enable online shops and customers to exchange ADA for goods with 0 fees and commissions.
+This project aims to build Cardano integrations with e-commerce and enable online shops and customers to exchange ADA for goods with ZERO fees and commissions.

-We are going to release and maintain an official [Shopify](https://www.shopify.com/?ref=univocity) app, which will be immediately accessible to more than 500,000 online businesses around the world.
-Our hope is to slowly introduce Cardano into this marketplace - which currently generates around 870K dollars per minute in sales.
+Initially, we are going to release and maintain an official [Shopify](https://www.shopify.com/?ref=univocity)  app, which will be immediately accessible to more than 500,000 online businesses around the world who generate 800 million dollars per minute in sales.

+Once smart contracts become available, we'll introduce support for subscriptions and recurring payments in ADA and native tokens that run on the Cardano blockchain.

-In the interest of decentralization, more advanced users will be able to build and deploy this project to their own servers and run the Cardano integration app in their own stores, independently of the official app we are going to release.
+The code will be fully open-sourced and more advanced users will be able to customize, build and deploy it to their own servers.

+After [Shopify](https://www.shopify.com/?ref=univocity), we will move on to build integrations with other large e-commerce platforms such as Woocommerce for WordPress, Magento, etc.

-Source code and documentation will start to flow on as soon as the **`SHOP`** pool starts generating rewards on the Cardano mainnet.
+Source code and documentation will be available here on this GitHub repository, and the work will begin once the **SHOP** pool starts generating rewards on the Cardano mainnet.

-There is a lot of development to be done.
-Please come back and check this repository weekly to see what's happening.

-In time, we will investigate how to enable integration with other online stores backed by other platforms such as Magento, BigCommerce, etc once the [Shopify](https://www.shopify.com/?ref=univocity) app is ready for production.

-> "We are Cardano, and if you'll permit us, we'd like to change the world."
->
-> -- <cite>Charles Hoskinson</cite>

-This is just one of the many steps towards changing the world.
+## Delegate to the **SHOP** pool to help expand the cardano ecosystem!

+We want to offer everything for free to help with the adoption of Cardano as viable payment gateway for everyone.

+Pool fees will help to support the development and maintenance of our e-commerce integrations, which depend on servers to be online, certificates to be paid, and other constant running costs.

+### The **SHOP** pool has:

+ - **580K ADA pledged**.
+Enough to cover the minimum pool fee of 345 ADA, so you get full rewards.
+Keep in mind that pools with pledge lower than 544K ADA will operate at a deficit and that shortfall will be passed on to delegators.

+ - **5% fees**.
+Comparing to a pool that charges 1% fees, this means you earn only 0.2% less rewards in a year, but you'll help increase the value of every ADA you own through greater adoption.

-## Supporting our project
+## Other ways of supporting our project

-As an open-source, not for profit initiative, we are looking for support from the community through:
+As an open-source, not for profit initiative, we are looking for support from the community not only through stake pool delegation.
+You can also:

- * **stake pool delegation**: simply delegate your ADA to our stake pool **`SHOP`**.
-Fees on rewards produced by the **`SHOP`** pool will be used to help financing the long term development and maintenance of this project, and others to come.

- * **<a class="github-button" href="https://github.com/sponsors/jbax" data-icon="octicon-heart" aria-label="Sponsor @jbax on GitHub">sponsoring</a>** me here on github.
+ * **<a class="github-button" href="https://github.com/sponsors/jbax" data-icon="octicon-heart" aria-label="Sponsor @jbax on GitHub">Sponsor</a>** me here on github.

- * **direct donations**, via:
+ * **Donate**, via:

    * **Paypal** - just click [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JKH3JNHLL4Y42&source=url)